 Other ways to say: Guilty, involved

-Fun Fact/Origin: Dirty hands suggest you were part of a bad job
+Fun Fact/Origin: Dirty hands show you helped do something wrong—like a messy job that leaves proof.

 21. Dust in the wind

-Meaning: Something that disappears or is easily lost
+Meaning: Something that fades, disappears, or is easily forgotten.
+It often describes lost time, dreams, or chances.

 Other ways to say: Gone, lost